chapter-three/next-drupal/examples/example-blog/README.md

 # example-blog

-An example blog built using Drupal + JSON API.
+An example blog built using Drupal + JSON:API.

 Blog posts are built from the Article node type sourced from `/drupal`.